Industrial Design - Master's Programme

 Cecilia Nilsson, Email: mfa [dot] design [at] lth [dot] lu [dot] se

 A Bachelor s degree with relevance to the applied education.
 A digital portfolio of the applicant s own work in the field that clearly proves that the applicant has good potential to benefit from the programme.
 English 6.

-The selection is based on the submitted portfolio and at a statement of purpose.
+The selection is based on the submitted portfolio and on a statement of purpose.

 English language requirements